cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P2: Two parts share a similar structure "So \[the stats table] is kind of the same kind of format as the performance table."
   - P3: "And it's going to the first table, which is the performance data table with with that profile hash that we just talked about.
 So it's like a foreign key for for that table."
   - P3: ".You can see the relationship between these is through the profiles the profile hash."
-  - P7: "So you have performance data where you have which is indexed on both your profile ID and your nodes, that contains your actual metrics, the data, so time memory usage, stuff like that.
-There's the metadata frame, which is only indexed on profile ID."
+  - P5: call tree/call graph provides context and insight into dependencies
+    - "And the great thing about like how [EnsembleAPI] and [DatasetAPI] and altogether works together, is that now we can also look into dependencies between these annotated regions."
+  - P5: For the Strong Scaling Study, P5 explained challenges in getting the trees to match so that tools are functional and helpful (e.g. don’t need All_Reduce for 1 thread)
   - P6: "right, and the metadata is per run.
 So there's a correspondence between the table that has all of the runs recorded.
 And so for each of the 10, or whatever runs, you have an entry in your metadata that records all of the all the things you know about that run."
+  - P7: "So you have performance data where you have which is indexed on both your profile ID and your nodes, that contains your actual metrics, the data, so time memory usage, stuff like that.
+There's the metadata frame, which is only indexed on profile ID."
   - P7: "And then there's three data frames constructed using the nodes in the graph and the profile IDs as the indicies different, like combinations of those things, depending on the data frame."
   - P7 describing a graph database
   - P8 "it's very hierarchical, right?"
   - P8 "it is this hierarchical grouping of elements, right, that, that starts with a straight line that goes all the way down from top to bottom, right.
 And then you have the hierarchy that comes off the side.
 I mean, you can collapse, you know, the hierarchies in various points.
 So that that's, that's really what I think of when I think of this data, and that sort of hierarchical description."

 #### Ensemble data structure pieces are linked meaningfully
   -  P1 ".
 Your profile one would be corresponding to the data set from the run with two CPUs and then profile two correspond to the run with four CPUs, and then you'd see in your times, well, you should see that the time for profile one is gonna be higher than the time for profile two, because it had more CPUs"
   - P2 "Obviously, they kind of affect each other, like, in some kind of formats, because, you know, certain metadata like compilier optimization, things like that will directly affect the values